What is user testing?

 The way you ask users to complete tasks is paramount to user testing success.
 You don’t want to reveal the exact order of actions users need to take in order to get from point A to point B. The purpose of user testing isn’t to direct users towards the finish line, but to give them enough information to complete the journey intuitively — on their own accord.

-Be vague in your task scenarios.
+Be vague in your task scenarios and be mindful of formulating the right questions.
 Share as little information as needed to complete the task.
 Providing too many instructions can ruin the purpose of the test.
 Think of it like a mathematical equation.
 You give users a problem and they have to find the correct formula to solve it.

 Here’s an example of a bad task scenario: